microsoft/FluidFramework/packages/dds/tree/docs/main/merge-semantics.md

 ### Preconditions

-The preconditions characterize what must be true for the edit to be considered valid.
+Preconditions characterize what must be true for an edit to be considered valid.
+Each kind of edit operation comes with a set of preconditions.
-If those preconditions are not met, then the edit, and the whole transaction it is part of, is dropped — meaning they have no effect.
+If those preconditions are not met, then the edit and the whole transaction it is part of are dropped, i.e., the edit and transaction have no effect.

-For example, imagine Alice inserts a node of type `Foo` in an array, with the precondition that by the time the edit is finally applied, this array must allow instances of type `Foo`.
+For example, consider a document with a schema that allows instances of `Foo` to be inserted in an array.
+Insert operations on arrays come with preconditions such that by the time the insert is finally applied, the receiving array must allow instances of the inserted type, (`Foo` in this case).
+Now imagine Alice inserts a node of type `Foo` in the array.
-Concurrent to that, Bob edits the document schema such that the array no longer allows instances of type `Foo`, with the precondition that by the time the edit is finally applied, no instances of type `Foo` may exist in the array.
+Concurrently to that, Bob edits the document schema such that the array no longer allows instances of type `Foo`.
+Schema changes come with preconditions such that by the time the schema change is finally applied, the new schema must be compatible with the state of the document (no instances of type `Foo` may exist in the array).
 If Alice's edit is sequenced first, then the node will be inserted, and Bob's edit will be dropped.
 If Bob's edit is sequenced first, then the schema will be changed, and Alice's edit will be dropped.